19 Top-Rated Attractions & Things to Do in Heraklion

 Occupying a prominent position on the waterfront of Heraklion, the Koules Fortress is an impressive Venetian fortress dating from the early 16th century.
 An easy and scenic walk from the shoreline along a breakwater takes you to the main entrance located on the right-hand side.

 Although it's an imposing sight from afar, the recently renovated interior is equally, if not more, impressive.
 Grand wooden doors open into rooms where period pieces are on display, and plaques offer insight into the history.
-With walls as thick as 8.7 meters, it's quiet and cool, making it easy to spend time exploring the 26 rooms and vaults, which display historical artifacts like old cannons, amphora (pots), and stone carvings.
+With walls as thick as 8.7 meters, it's quiet and cool, making it easy to spend time exploring the 26 rooms and vaults.
+Inside these quiet chambers are historical artifacts like old cannons, amphora (pots), and stone carvings.

 Incredible views out to sea and over the harbor towards town can be had by climbing the stairs to the roof.
 If it's windy, be sure to watch out for sea spray from the waves crashing against the rocks.